 Q: How will I learn the results of my test? click to open

-A: Normal results may be sent by mail.
-Any results of concern will be communicated by phone, or in some cases by a follow-up appointment.
-All results are provided after our caregivers receive the final report, which may take a week or more for some tests.
-If you’ve not heard from us within seven days, please call for the status of your results.
-Please note that results can be given directly to the patient or authorized representative only.
-If you would like to authorize anyone other than yourself to have access to your medical information, we will provide a release of information form for your signature.
+A: Most results will be sent by mail within 7-10 business days.
+Any results requiring immediate attention will be communicated by phone, or in some cases, by a follow-up appointment.
+All results are provided after the provider receives the final report, which may take a week or more for some tests.
+If you’ve not heard from us within seven business days, you may call our clinic for the status of your results.
+Please note that results can only be given directly to the patient or authorized representative after the provider has reviewed them.
+If you would like to authorize anyone other than yourself to have access to your medical information, we will provide a release of information form for you to complete.

 Q: How do I get my prescription refilled? click to open